Pramod-Kumar-G/full-stack-open-pokedex/README.md

 `npm run build` to make a production build
 `npm run start-prod` to run your production build
 `npm run test:e2e` to run end to end tests
+`npm run test:report` to show report of end to end tests